WeatherLab/fsodoc/source/general/managing_apps.rst

 	$application_directory = '/path/to/your/application';

-Running Multiple Applications with one CodeIgniter Installation
+Running Multiple Applications with one FSO Installation
 ===============================================================

-If you would like to share a common CodeIgniter installation to manage several different applications simply put all of the directories located inside your application directory into their own sub-directory.
+If you would like to share a common FSO installation to manage several different applications simply put all of the directories located inside your application directory into their own sub-directory.